abdallaadelessa/SixtDemo/README.md

 ### Multithreading

 - Kotlin Coroutines

 ### Network

 - OkHttp
 - Retrofit

 ### Image Loader

-- Coil
+- Coil (i used to use glide but with jetpack compose coil is much easier)

 ### Dependency Injection

-- Hilt
+- Hilt (much much easier than easier then uing android dagger 2)

 ### Json Parsing